 (a) for death or personal injury caused by the Seller’s negligence;

 (b) for any matter which it would be illegal for the Seller to exclude or attempt to exclude its liability; or

-(d) for fraud or fraudulent misrepresentation.
+(c) for fraud or fraudulent misrepresentation.

-12. Force Majeure
+14 Force Majeure

 Neither Party shall be liable for any failure or delay in performing their obligations hereunder, save for payment obligations, where such failure or delay results from any cause that is beyond the reasonable control of that Party.
 Such causes include, but are not limited to: power failure, Internet Service Provider failure, industrial action, civil unrest, fire, flood, storms, earthquakes, acts of terrorism, acts of war, governmental action or any other event that is beyond the control of the Party in question.
-For the avoidance of doubt, this clause 12 shall not release either party from any payment obligation under these Conditions.
+For the avoidance of doubt, this Section C, clause 14 shall not release either party from any payment obligation under these Conditions.

 The Parties agree that no failure by either Party to enforce the performance of any provision in these Conditions or under the Contract shall constitute a waiver of the right to subsequently enforce that provision or any other provision.
 Such failure shall not be deemed to be a waiver of any preceding or subsequent breach and shall not constitute a continuing waiver.